COVID-19 and Children: UCLA Pediatrician Answers Questions

 There is no problem in receiving the COVID-19 vaccine along with other childhood vaccines or with the annual flu shot.
 But if the family prefers to space out the shots, this is fine as well.

 Because the vaccine’s protection against COVID-19 lessens over time, it’s important to stay up to date with boosters.
 Children ages 5 and older can get a Pfizer-BioNTech COVID-19 vaccine booster.
 Some children and teens who are at higher risk of severe COVID-19 may need additional shots.
 Talk to your doctor to see if your child is eligible.
 CDC does not currently recommend a booster dose for children and teens who received the Moderna vaccine, though that may change.

 Should kids still wear masks after being vaccinated?

-The current recommendation of the Centers for Disease Control and Prevention (CDC) is that everyone ages 2 years and older should properly wear a well-fitting mask indoors in public in areas where the COVID-19 Community Level is high, regardless of vaccination status.
+CDC recommends that everyone ages 2 years and older properly wear a well-fitting mask indoors in public in areas where the COVID-19 Community Level is high.
+This is regardless of vaccination status.

 Is there anything else you would like to tell parents who are still hesitant?

 The vaccines against COVID are clearly safe and effective at lowering the risk of severe illness and death.
 Vaccination can provide parents with a peace of mind that they would not have if their children were unvaccinated.
-The vaccines also prevent community transmission.
+The vaccines also reduce the spread of the virus in the community .
 Once kids receive their vaccine doses, parents can breathe easier knowing that their kids are on the other side of uncertainty.

 Dr. Jaime Deville is a member of the Advisory Commission on Childhood Vaccines for the Health Resources and Services Administration of the U.S. Department of Health and Human Services.
 He is also a member of the National Advisory Committee of the National Hispanic Medical Association.